HongPong/game_clock/README.txt

         // The clock named $clock has just been incremented a tick. break;
       case 'reset':
-        // The clock named $clock has just been reset (usually to 0). break;
+        // The clock named $clock has just been reset to 0 turns. break;
+      case 'save':
+        // The clock named $clock has just been edited and saved. break;
+      case 'delete':
+        // The clock named $clock has just been deleted. break;
     }
   }